 Draco sputtered in indignation, his cheeks flushing pink.

 "I am – well I never – don't…don't call me princess you minger!
-Just because you prefer to dress like a…a…bloody anorak and a chav doesn't mean presenting yourself well –"
+Just because you prefer to dress like a…a…bloody chav doesn't mean presenting yourself well –"

 Harry's loud, ringing laughter cut out anything else he could have said.
 When he felt he could breathe again, Draco was looking at him curiously; his face still flushed pink, his eyes wide.

 "You quite finished insulting me, then?
 Right…let's go.
 We can make it a date."
-He grinned and threw the blonde a wink, exiting the kitchen and heading towards the floo.
+He grinned and threw the blond a wink, exiting the kitchen and heading towards the floo.

 Fortescue's was surprisingly devoid of people, much to Harry's warring emotions.
-He'd promised Draco ice cream and he intended to make due, but he was a little disappointed that the normally busy shop was so empty and at the same time nearing giddiness that he would be able to spend a while free from hassle, in public, with Draco.
+He'd promised Draco ice cream and he intended to make due, but he was a little disappointed that the normally busy shop was so empty during the summer hols so there wasn't much opportunity to be spotted together.
+At the same time, though, he felt something nearing giddiness that he would be able to spend a while free from hassle, in public, with Draco.

 After they'd ordered they claimed a table in a quieter corner of the room – Harry with his back to the wall and Draco to his left, staring out into the parlour.

 "There's not too many people here…should we still go along with it?"
 He asked, a bit nervous.
 Draco frowned.

 "Erm…you know, pretend to be on a…um…date."